TheCandidStartup/TheCandidStartup.github.io/_posts/2022-11-21-organizational-anti-pattern-old-new-thing.md

 # Zombie Product

 The *Trough of Disillusionment* is where Zombie Products live.
 They limp along supporting a small number of customers but never really take off.
 No VP wants to put in the effort and investment needed to crawl up the *Slope of Enlightenment*.
 After all, there's a new shiny ball to chase after.
 No one even wants to talk about them.
-At the same time, its too much effort to kill them off.
+At the same time, it's too much effort to kill them off.
 There's always at least one important customer that needs to be kept happy.

 Working on a Zombie Product is a thankless task.
-Your small team (its always a small team) does its best to keep the product alive.
+Your small team (it's always a small team) does its best to keep the product alive.
 People leave and are never replaced.
 The technology base ages.
 There's no budget to keep things up to date.

 Zombie Products are often the result of acquisitions that don't work out, or "incubation" projects that fail to scale up.

 I first encountered a Zombie Product early in my career.
 It was complementary to the product I was working on.
 Naively I was excited about the possibility of integrating with it.
 I was gently steered away.
 Nothing was explicitly said but everyone else knew that it was the Old New Thing and should be avoided.

 How long can a Zombie Product survive?
 Most Zombie Products I've encountered are still active.
 That first one I encountered?
 It's one of the few that was actually decommissioned.
 In this case, fifteen years later.